 “Wait, come back!”

-Hearing the man speak for the first time had been shocking, and for half an instant Ryan had stood there.
-But panic settled in during that instant, the realization that he might never realize what it had all be about.
-So Ryan chased.
-The man in the suit wasn’t running away, just calmly walking through the crowd.
+A few people on the street turned to look, but Ryan ignored them and kept running.
+The man in the suit wasn’t running away, just walking through the crowd at a relaxed pace that took him among and through every person who crossed his path.
 Literally through them – people passed through him without noticing he was there.
-Ryan, however, was a fully corporeal human so found himself shoving up against the crowd.
+Ryan, however, was a fully corporal human, and so he found himself shoving up against the crowd.

 Ryan would be damned if the bastard was going to walk off after all of that without an explanation.